Bayesian Crossover Designs for Generalized Linear Models: Approximate designs

-is minimized with respect to the design $\zeta$.
+is known as the $D_A$-optimal design (\cite{Atkinson2007} , page 137).
 Since it is a GLM the variance depends on the model parameters as well as the covariance parameters, and the design obtained is locally optimal.

-To obtain D-optimal designs robust to uncertainties in the parameters we propose a Bayesian approach.
+To obtain $D_A$-optimal designs robust to uncertainties in the parameters we propose a Bayesian approach.
 This method has been used before for logistic regression by \cite{Chaloner1989}, and \cite{Dror2006} and for block designs by \cite{Woods2011}.
 For repeated measures models, the design which minimizes

-where $\mathfrak{B}\subset\mathbb{R}^{m}$ is the parameter space of parameter vector $\thetav$ and $F(\thetav)$ is a proper prior distribution for $\thetav$, is the $D$-optimal Bayesian crossover design.
-Note, no prior distributions are assigned to the correlation parameters $\alpha$, designs are obtained only for some fixed values chosen for $\alpha$.
+where $\mathfrak{B}\subset\mathbb{R}^{m}$ is the parameter space of parameter vector $\thetav$ and $F(\thetav)$ is a proper prior distribution for $\thetav$, is the $D_A$-optimal Bayesian crossover design (or the average $D_A$-optimal design of \cite{Pettersson2005}).
+Note, for all working examples (in Sections 5.1, 5.2 and 5.3) no prior distributions are assigned to the correlation parameters $\alpha$, designs are obtained only for some fixed values chosen for $\alpha$.
+However, in Section \ref{alphaprior} we investigated the design performance when there are priors on $\alpha$.

 In our computations we have used both uniform and normal priors for $\thetav$.
 The minimization of the objective function in (\ref{objectivefn}) with respect to $\zeta$, requires high-dimensional integral calculation.
-In a GEE setup with blocks, \cite{Woods2011} uses Latin Hypercube Sampling (LHS) for deriving an approximate solution of the above optimization problem.
-For uniform priors, we use the average of (\ref{objectivefn}) across 100-point discrete samples using LHS as the approximate solution of (\ref{objectivefn}).
-When $\thetav$ has a Gaussian distribution, Latin Hypercube Sampling from Gaussian fields is used (for more details see \cite{Stein1987}).
+Similar to \cite{Woods2011}, Latin Hypercube Sampling (LHS) has been used for deriving an approximate solution of the above optimization problem.

-For evaluating the performance of design $\zeta$ with respect to the reference design $\zeta^*$ (D-optimal Bayesian design), we use the D-efficiency criterion defined as:
+For evaluating the performance of design $\zeta$ with respect to the reference design $\zeta^*$ ($D_A$-optimal Bayesian design), we use an efficiency criterion defined as: